Miller test: History and details

 The work is considered obscene only if all three conditions are satisfied.

 The first two prongs of the Miller test are held to the standards of the community, and the third prong is based on "whether a reasonable person would find such value in the material, taken as a whole".

 For legal scholars, several issues are important.
 One is that the test allows for community standards rather than a national standard.
 What offends the average person in one community may differ from what offends the average person in another community.

 Another important issue is that the Miller test asks for an interpretation of what the "average" person finds offensive, rather than what the more sensitive persons in the community are offended by, as obscenity was defined by the previous test, the Hicklin test, stemming from the English precedent.

-In practice, pornography showing genitalia and sexual acts is not ipso facto obscene according to the Miller test.
-For instance, in 2000, a jury in Provo, Utah, took only a few minutes to clear Larry Peterman, owner of a Movie Buffs video store, in Utah County, Utah.
-He had been charged with distributing obscene material for renting pornographic videos that were displayed in a screened-off area of the store clearly marked as adults-only.
-The Utah County region had often boasted of being one of the most socially conservative areas in the United States.
-However, researchers had shown that guests at the local Marriott Hotel were disproportionately large consumers of pay-per-view pornographic material, accessing far more material than the store was distributing.